nlnwa/warchaeology/docs/content/cmd/warc_convert_nedlib.md

 ### SEE ALSO

-* [warc convert](../warc_convert/)	 - Convert web archives to warc files.
+* [warc convert](../warc_convert/)	 - Convert web archive files to WARC files.
 Use subcommands for the supported formats